 Beneficiaries under a Will must have the Will probated for it to be effective.
 Unfortunately, the person with the Will sometimes sits on their hands.
 For example, what should a person do when a parent has died, but the step-mom (whom you believe has custody of the Will) isn’t doing anything with it?

-Out of respect for grief and family harmony, children often allow some time to pass after a death before asking a step-parent about the deceased biological parent’s Will that they know or believe exists.
-But, after some time has elapsed, the children would like to know whether there is, in fact, a Will and whether anything is going to be done with it.
+Out of respect for grief and family harmony, children often allow some time to pass after a death before asking a step-parent where is the Will of the deceased biological parent that they know or believe exists.
+After some time has elapsed, however, the children understandably want answers about where the Will is located, whether a valid Will actually exists, and whether any steps are being taken to file or probate the Will.

 Why does this happen?